Louis Victor, Prince of Carignano: Personal life

-Louis Victor lost his wife in September, 1778 and died himself on 16 December 1778 at the Palazzo Carignano, the Turin residence of the Savoy-Carignano family.
+Louis Victor lost his wife in September, 1778 and died himself on 16 December 1778 at the Palazzo Carignano, the Turin residence of the Carignano family.
 Since 1835 his wife's grave has been in Turin's Basilica of Superga, as is that of Louis Victor.

+Descendants

-His descendants include Vittorio Emanuele, Prince of Naples and Amedeo, 5th Duke of Aosta, rival claimants for the defunct throne of the Kingdom of Italy, as well as Prince Lorenz of Belgium, Archduke of Austria-Este, head of a cadet branch of the former imperial House of Habsburg-Lorraine.
+His descendants include Vittorio Emanuele, Prince of Naples and Amedeo, 5th Duke of Aosta, rival claimants for the defunct throne of the Kingdom of Italy, as well as Prince Lorenz of Belgium, Archduke of Austria-Este, head of a cadet branch of the former imperial House of Habsburg-Lorraine, and the current head of the House of Lobkowicz.

-Issue

-Princess Charlotte (Turin, 17 August 1742 – 20 February 1794) died unmarried; was a nun;

-Victor Amadeus II, Prince of Carignano (Turin, 31 October 1743 – September 1780) married Joséphine de Lorraine and had issue;

-Princess Leopoldina (Turin, 21 December 1744 – Rome, 17 April 1807) married Andrea IV Doria-Pamphili-Landi, 8th Prince di Melfi, and had issue;

-Princess Polyxena (Turin, 31 October 1746 – 20 December 1762) died unmarried;

-Princess Gabrielle (Turin, 17 May 1748 – Vienna, 10 April 1828) married Ferdinand Philipp Josef, Prince of Lobkowicz and had issue; ancestor of the current House of Lobkowicz;

-Princess Maria Teresa (Turin, 8 September 1749 – Paris, 3 September 1792) married Louis Alexandre de Bourbon, Prince de Lamballe;